matthewamaiale/mattsblog/content/blog/gap-year/index.md

 ## Learn what you love (and hate)
 You don’t know what you don’t know.

 During my gap year I got to explore working at a startup, venture capital, and ultimately a growth marketing startup.
-I didn't even know what growth marketing was until I came to Silicon Valley — let alone that it'd be the perfect fit for my personal interests.
+I didn't even know what growth marketing was until I came to Silicon Valley — let alone that it'd be the perfect fit for my interests.

 Taking small risks one step at a time lets you consistently iterate and optimize for your definition of success.